Landlord’s Legal Obligations: Ensuring a Safe and Compliant Rental Property

 9. Making Repairs

 It is in a landlord’s best interest to address repairs reported by tenants as soon as possible, especially if the damage affects habitability or creates a safety hazard.
 Neglecting repair work can lead to consequences, such as tenants withholding rent or deducting repair costs from their rent.
 Landlords should follow regulations regarding access to the property and provide timely repairs.
-Keeping accurate records of maintenance and repairs is essential to protect yourself in case of any conflicts with tenants.
+Keeping accurate records of maintenance and repairs with a rental property management software is essential to protect yourself in case of any conflicts with tenants.

 In conclusion, understanding and fulfilling your legal obligations as a landlord is crucial for providing a safe and compliant rental property.
 From ensuring habitability and safety to protecting deposits and conducting necessary checks, these responsibilities are designed to protect the rights and well-being of both landlords and tenants.